learn-co-curriculum/cssi-3-javascript-warmup/README.md

 2. Write a function called `splitTheBill` that:
   * Takes 2 arguments, the total cost (i.e. with tax and tip included), and an array of string names (e.g. `["Victoria", "Jessie", "Joseph"]`)
   * For each person, logs to the console the amount that they owe in the form of "[name] owes $[money]"
   * Splits the amount owed per person as evenly as possible among the number of people.
-Note that money cannot exceed 2 decimal places (e.g. you cannot have $12.255) and the sum of each part should still add exactly up to the total cost.
+  * Note that money cannot exceed 2 decimal places (e.g. you cannot have $12.255) and the sum of each part should still add exactly up to the total cost.
+  * For example, splitTheBill(122.27, ["Victoria", "Joseph", "Jessie"]) should print:
+    "Victoria owes $40.76"
+    "Joseph owes $40.76"
+    "Jessie owes $40.75"